Intracytoplasmic Sperm Injection (ICSI)

 - Couples whose previous attempts at IVF failed due to poor fertilization.

-- Couples who have only has a few eggs available after retrieval due to diminished ovarian reserve.
+- Couples who only have a few eggs available after retrieval due to diminished ovarian reserve.

 In a normal IVF cycle without ICSI, eggs and sperm are mixed in a petri dish and fertilization occurs spontaneously in the dish.
 In contrast, in an IVF cycle utilizing ICSI, an embryologist selects the best sperm from a semen sample using a microscope and injects the sperm directly into an egg.

-"WIth ICSI about 85% of azoospermic men can become fathers of their own biological children."Dr. Norbert Gleicher
+With ICSI, about 85% of azoospermic men can become fathers of their own biological children.

 In some cases, physicians and embryologists may know ahead of time that ICSI is likely needed, based on the results of semen analysis or outcomes of previous IVF cycles.
 In other cases, embryologists may discover on the day of egg retrieval that the poor sperm quality requires ICSI.